Seeking SSDI for Colostomy Challenges - Any Advice?

 PDT

-Stories of Living Life to the Fullest from Ostomy Advocates I Hollister
+Words of Encouragement from Ostomy Advocates I Hollister

 Primeboy

-Make your Senator do a little work for you, PDT.
+Make your senator do a little work for you, PDT.
 The squeaky wheel gets the oil.
-PS: this is an election year.
+PS: This is an election year.
 Expect some results beyond a response from an aide.
 Good luck!

 PB